Info Center title text

 Dropdown arrow

-The last day to register for The Cowtown VIRTUAL event is February 22nd.
+The last day to register for Cowtown virtual events is February 22nd.

 Will there still be age division awards?